jonathan-annett/timer/README.md

 you can change the default value by typing in a new duration in whole minutes, and pressing Enter.

-you can also ignore the default value entirely, and type in a duration in whole minutes, and then pressing Space.
+you can also ignore the default value entirely, and type in a duration in whole minutes, and then press Space to immediately start a new timer.

 there are a number of live adjustments that can be made using the arrow keys, which are explained on the timer screen itself.